DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 TypeDescription% of totalAssessment Date

 In Class TestThere will be a short MCQ test at the beginning of each 3-hour timetabled session to encourage students to engage with assigned reading and research relevant to the session topic.
-This will be implemented through Loop, and remote students will be able to participate synchronously.8%n/a
+This will be implemented through Loop, and remote students will be able to participate synchronously.5%n/a

 Group laboratoryDuring the first half of semester, groups of students will conduct set exercises using the BIOPAC Student Lab system to reinforce and give practical insight into the concepts being introduced in lectures.
-These labs will take place during the 3-hour timetabled slot, and remote students will be facilitated in participating using in-lab videoing of the exercises and exchange of captured data to enable remote data analysis and reporting.8%n/a
+These labs will take place during the 3-hour timetabled slot, and remote students will be facilitated in participating using in-lab videoing of the exercises and exchange of captured data to enable remote data analysis and reporting.5%n/a

 Group project The design-and-make project is a group-based activity to be carried out as far as possible during the 3-hour timetabled slots mostly in the second half of semester.
 Where groups include remote students, the group will need to use synchronous or asynchronous means for cooperation collectively achieving the project objectives.
-An example of the project is to develop, demonstrate and report on an end-to-end Internet of Things application involving a cardiac sensor, though the specific task may vary from year to year.14%Week 12
+An example of the project is to develop, demonstrate and report on an end-to-end Internet of Things application involving a cardiac sensor, though the specific task may vary from year to year.20%Week 12

 Reassessment Requirement Type

-Resit arrangements are explained by the following categories;
+Resit arrangements are explained by the following categories:

-1 = A resit is available for all components of the module
+Resit category 1: A resit is available for both* components of the module.

-2 = No resit is available for 100% continuous assessment module
+Resit category 2: No resit is available for a 100% continuous assessment module.

-3 = No resit is available for the continuous assessment component
+Resit category 3: No resit is available for the continuous assessment component where there is a continuous assessment and examination element.

 This module is category 1